Exaii2/blender-creature-limb-drawer/README.md

 This project contains a blender scene, which consists mainly of a simple mesh containing only edges, and two collections for two different creature styles.

 This addon is still in development and is currently developed using Blender 3.3 LTS.
-Previous Blender version might also work, but were not tested.
+Previous Blender versions might also work, but were not tested.

 I have created this personal tool to simplify my workflow for prototyping creatures.
-On top of that, I wanted the tool to be intuitive, usable no matter the blender expertise, so that others could use it too.
+On top of that, I wanted the tool to be intuitive, usable no matter the blender expertise.
 It could be compared to and edge-based kitbashing, with similarities to the skin modifier.

 # EXPLANATION